 The Daughters of the American Revolution (DAR) is founded.

-Florence Kelley founds the National Consumers’ League in an effort to harness women’s purchasing power in order to demand better labor conditions.
+Florence Kelley founds the National Consumers’ League to harness women’s purchasing power to demand better labor conditions.

 1892 – Journalist Ida Wells Barnett begins her campaign against lynching.
 Her newspaper offices are burned, and she is driven out of Memphis, Tennessee.